Liying1996/ASBanalyzer/README.md

 ASBanalyzer is a pipeline of analyzing allele-specific binding (ASB) sites.

-The following directories and files are included with ASBfinder:
+The following directories and files are included with ASBanalyzer:

 get_AS.sh: The main pipeline;